 Man-made channels have existed for thousands of years, ever since people first formed settlements.
 They are of two kinds: aqueducts (to convey water) and boat canals (to convey goods and people).

 The first sizeable boat canals in France were built in the seventeenth century, starting with the Briare-Montargis canal (1642), whose purpose was to join the Loire river with the Seine.
-Soon afterwards (1666), the great project of the Canal du Midi was begun, leading eventually to the linking of the Mediterranean with the Atlantic.
+Soon afterwards (1666), the great project of the Canal du Midi was begun, leading eventually to a direct link between the Mediterranean and the Atlantic.

 A network of other canals was constructed during the eighteenth and early nineteenth centuries, as the industrial revolution gained momentum.